 City sewer systems treat wastewater much more effectively than on-site systems, (i.e., wastewater disposal using a septic tank and field lines.
 On-site systems generally have no connection to the public collection pipes).
 Click HERE to learn more.

-3. Work with a licensed contractor to connect to the public sewer system and abandon the existing on-site system.
+- Work with a prequalified licensed contractor to connect to the public sewer system and abandon the existing on-site system.
+Click HERE for a list of prequalified licensed contractors.

 What should I know?

-3. A licensed contractor must provide all work following a Building Permit.
+- A licensed contractor must provide all work after a building permit is obtained.
 The primary work tasks include abandoning the existing septic tank and connecting to the public sewer, which typically involves a pump system.
+Click HERE for a list of prequalified licensed contractors.

-4. Abandoning a septic tank includes pumping it, utilizing an Alabama Onsite Wastewater Board-approved pumper, and filling the voids with sand following regulations.
+- Abandoning a septic tank includes pumping it, utilizing an Alabama Onsite Wastewater Board-approved pumper, and filling the voids with sand according to regulations.
 When the bottom of a tank is left in place, it may be ruptured.

 Choosing a Contractor